-The GRACE (Global Registry of Acute Coronary Events) risk score has been proposed in predicting short-term death in patients who are diagnosed with acute coronary syndrome.
-In this study, we investigated the significance of the GRACE score for acute kidney injury (AKI) in cardiogenic shock (CS)-ST elevation myocardial infarction (STEMI) patients who were treated with primary percutaneous coronary intervention (PPCI).
+Objective: The Global Registry of Acute Coronary Events (GRACE) risk score has been proposed in predicting short-term death in patients who are diagnosed with acute coronary syndrome.
+The aim of the present study was to investigate the significance of the GRACE score for acute kidney injury (AKI) in patients with cardiogenic shock (CS)ST elevation myocardial infarction (STEMI) who were treated with primary percutaneous coronary intervention (PPCI).

-We retrospectively examined a total of 492 consecutive CS-STEMI patients who had undergone PPCI.
+Materials and Methods: We retrospectively examined a total of 492 consecutive patients with CSSTEMI who had undergone PPCI.
 The GRACE score was calculated for each patient.
-Patients were stratified by tertiles (T1, T2, and T3) according to the GRACE score and the incidence of AKI was compared between the groups.
+Patients were stratified by tertiles (T1, T2, and T3) according to the GRACE score, and the incidence of AKI was compared between the groups.

-The GRACE score provide an independent prognostic marker of AKI in CS patients related with STEMI.
-Based on our data, we propose that the GRACE score is a simple and clinically applicable directive tool for rapid risk stratification of AKI in STEMI patients complicated with CS.
+Conclusion: The GRACE score provides an independent prognostic marker of AKI in patients with CS related with STEMI.
+Based on our data, we propose that the GRACE score is a simple and clinically applicable directive tool for rapid risk stratification of AKI in patients with STEMI complicated with CS.